bohdaq/rts-portage-ebuild/README.md

-## Gentoo Ebuild for Rust Web Server
+## Gentoo Ebuild for Rust TLS Server

 ### To install rws as Gentoo ebuild: